transdigiware/blockchain/blockchain_component_overview.md

 A channel is a mechanism that provides a private layer of communication, allowing subsets of network members to create a separate ledger for their transactions.
 Channels are not just **private** in the sense that network members who are not a part of the channel are unable see the transactions, they are also **secret** in the sense that unless a network member is a part of the channel, they will not even know that the channel exists.

 Multiple channels can be created between members, thus supporting one of the [many mechanisms to implement privacy](https://developer.ibm.com/tutorials/cl-blockchain-private-confidential-transactions-hyperledger-fabric-zero-knowledge-proof/){: external}.
 As discussed in the section on [peers](#blockchain-component-overview-peer), data in a blockchain network is stored on peers in a ledger.
-Each channel has a separate ledger that hold the transactions (which include configuration transactions) for that channel.
+Each channel has a separate ledger that holds the transactions (which include configuration transactions) for that channel.

 The {{site.data.keyword.blockchainfull_notm}} Platform allows channels to be easily created and managed.
 Channel configuration updates allow the members of a channel to edit channel parameters to fit their use case.
 For example, more members can be added to a channel, or the capabilities of a channel can be changed.
-Because changes to a channel must be approved by channel members, the {{site.data.keyword.blockchainfull_notm}} Platform has a mechanism for the collection of necessary signatures.
+Because changes to a channel must be approved by channel members, the {{site.data.keyword.blockchainfull_notm}} Platform provides a mechanism for the collection of necessary signatures.

 For more information about channels and how to use them, see the [Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.4/channels.html){: external}.